Interrogatives

 How many

 Notice that the Spanish interrogatives all have accent marks.
-This is important when writing because the words have different meanings without the accent marks.
-For example, qué means `what', but que means `that'; cómo means `how', but como means `as, like'.
+This is important when writing because these words have different meanings without the accent marks.

 Dónde can be used to form several types of questions: